Harrisburg, Illinois: Higher education

 Southeastern Illinois College is a two-year junior college that sits on a 148 acre campus east of the city limits.
 SIC enrolls more than 2,000 students each semester in college transfer and career education programs.
 SIC was founded in 1960.
 Other nearby local colleges and universities are Southern Illinois University campus at Carbondale; John A. Logan College, at Carterville; Rend Lake College, at Ina; Eastern Illinois University, at Charleston; Shawnee Community College at Ullin; and the University of Evansville, at Evansville, Indiana.

 Transportation

 Rides Mass Transit District provides fixed-route and demand-response transit service in Harrisburg and the surrounding region.
 The Bulldog Route is the fixed-route bus service that operates within Harrisburg Monday-Saturday.

-The New York Central Big Four line between Danville and Cairo served Harrisburg.
+The New York Central Big Four rail line between Danville and Cairo served Harrisburg.
 It was abandoned south of Paris.